ggouws/HPC_RNAseq/README.md

   ```
   squeue --me
   ```

-  The job will then receive the allocated resources, the task will run, and the appropriate output files generated.
-  In the following workflow, since the output from a particular step is often the input for the next step, you need to wait for each job to finish before submitting the next.
-It is important to keep in mind that the resources requested (based on the analysis of 90 samples) may not be suitable for your own analysis and may need to be changed.
+  The job will then receive the allocated resources, the task will run, and the appropriate output files generated (inlcuding output and error logs).
+In the following workflow, the output from a particular step is the input for the next step.
+You'll need to wait for each job to finish before submitting the next.
+It is important to keep in mind that the resources requested in the scripts may not be suitable for your own analysis and may need to be changed.
 Again, the NEOF Bioinformatics Team can assist and provide help in setting these in the scripts.

   <br>
   <font size="4"><b>2.6) Passing command line arguments to a script</b></font>
   <br>
-  As well as running the standardised scripts there are some parameters which will be unique to you, or your project.
-For example, these might be your genome name.<br>
+  As well as running the standardised scripts there are some parameters which will be unique to your project or data.
+  For example, these might be your file extensions, the name of your reference genome or the filtering parameters you want to implement for QC.<br>

   To run a script with these extra parameters (termed 'arguments') we supply them on the command line with a 'flag'.
   For example, you might supply your genome file name to a script using the '-g' flag as